What is melanoma?

 The main risk factors for developing the more common type of melanoma (eg, superficial spreading melanoma) include:

 - Previous invasive melanoma or melanoma in situ

 - Previous basal cell or squamous cell carcinoma

 - Multiple (>5) atypical naevi (large or histologically dysplastic moles)

-- Strong family history of melanoma with 2 or more first-degree relatives affected
+- A strong family history of melanoma with two or more first-degree relatives affected

-These risk factors are not important for rare types of melanoma.
+These risk factors are not as relevant to rarer types of melanoma.

 What causes melanoma?

-Melanoma is thought to begin as uncontrolled proliferation of melanocytic stem cells that have undergone genetic transformation.
+Melanoma is thought to begin as an uncontrolled proliferation of melanin-producing cells (melanocytic stem cells) that have undergone a genetic transformation.

-Melanoma can arise from otherwise normal appearing skin (in about 75% of melanomas) or from within a mole or freckle, which starts to grow larger and change in appearance.
+Cutaneous melanoma can arise from otherwise normal-appearing skin (in about 75% of melanomas) or from within a pre-existing mole or freckle, which starts to grow larger and change in appearance.
 Precursor lesions include: